Army Body Fat Calculator

 Regular Monitoring

-Use the Army Resilience Body Fat Calculator monthly to track trends and make necessary adjustments before official assessments.
+Use the Army Body Fat Calculator monthly to track trends and make necessary adjustments before official assessments.
 This proactive approach helps prevent last-minute surprises that could impact your military career.

 Seasonal Considerations